GE Transportation’s “Mission Control” for Locomotives Marks 20-Year Anniversary

 - Improves locomotive reliability and availability by more than 20 percent

-ERIE, PA – Insert Date — GE Transportation (NYSE: GE) marked the 20-year anniversary of its best kept secret, the Global Performance Optimization Center.
+ERIE, PA – DECEMBER 6, 2018 — GE Transportation (NYSE: GE) marked the 20-year anniversary of its best kept secret, the Global Performance Optimization Center.
 Since opening two decades ago, this “mission control” capability transformed how the rail industry worldwide maintains and manages its locomotive fleet and maintenance resources.

 “Locomotive monitoring has come a long way since we started the first Global Performance Optimization Center in the late 1990s,” said Glenn Shaffer, Technology Executive at GE Transportation.
 “Previously to monitor a locomotive, we relied on manual downloads or analog cellular modems that don’t exist anymore.
 Today, we have grown to four centers located around the world using artificial intelligence to process 2.5 million messages a day from more than 17,000 locomotives.”